Content Strategy

 Content types:

-• Comparison posts (your product vs. alternatives)
+• Comparison posts covering your product versus alternatives

-• Detailed how-to guides using your product
+• Detailed how-to guides that show your product in action

 • Webinars and video tutorials